RohitPagar13/RohitPagar13/README.md

 -->

-## I'm a Developer \ ITGuy
+## I'm a Configuration Engineer Working at Allscripts

-- 🌱 I’m currently learning Azure  🕵🏽‍♀️
+- 🌱 I’m currently working on Platform of Health and Classic Sunrise  🕵🏽‍♀️
 - 🥅 2021 Goals: Get Azure Certified
+- :telephone: Connect at rohan.basankar@allscripts.com

 <br />
 <br />